TV-Rename/tvrename/userguide.md

 # User Guide
 ## Introduction...
 As I write this guide Version 2.24 of TVRename is out-in-the-wild and Version 2.3 is in beta making it "quite interesting" trying to keep stuff up to date.
-We'll do our best but any suggestions for improvements, or offers of help are more than welcome. :)
+We'll do our best but any suggestions for improvements, or offers of help are more than welcome. :smile:

 **Note:** Comparing the live and beta versions most of the features are the same, or similar.
 The most recent changes have been regarding enterng show information (***Shows and Folders***), and using [theTVDB.com](http://thetvdb.com "Visit theTVDB.com") as the reference database rather than tv.com.